AlvinTayZhiJiang/Biostatistic-Calculator/README.md

 # Biostatistic Calculator

-Programmed calculators for NUS Biostatistic module
+Programmed calculators for NUS Biostatistic module using Python